Bilal010108/Bilal010108/README.md

 </div>

 <div>
-  I would be happy to connect and collaborate on new projects!
+  I’m open to connecting and working together on new projects.
 </div>